|

 Stars hang-down level plain vastness

-Moon bobs-from great-rivers flow
+Moon bobs-from great-river’s flow

 Name how literature famous